Lucy Broadwood: Sussex Songs

 John Broadwood, her uncle, had been responsible in 1847 for self-publishing what is now recognised as the first true collection of English folk songs (comprising both words and music as collected from "rustics" in Surrey and Sussex).
 Other works had appeared before, but none married actual words and music as collected together.
 The work, which is more commonly known today by the shortened title Old English Songs, comprised a small number of songs which Broadwood had personally collected and noted down, and which were provided with arrangements by W.A.
 Dusart, an organist from Worthing, a few years before publication.

 Broadwood was inspired by his example when she learnt of it around 1870 (several years after his death).
 She was aware of Harriet Mason who had published gathered folk songs in 1877.
 These examples did not lead immediately to emulation; but in 1890 a revised edition of Broadwood's collection was published by Leonard and Co, with new arrangements by Herbert F. Birch Reynardson, Broadwood's cousin, under the title of Sussex Songs.
 It was produced with her assistance, and also contained an additional sixteen songs that she had collected.
 (It now appears that at least one of these was collected by her father, Henry Fowler Broadwood.)
-The publication sold for 2/6d.
+The publication was sold for 2/6d.
 It is notable that, although Broadwood had worked on it, her name is not credited in its contents.